 Because of their anatomical and physiological similarity to humans, as well as the relative ease at which they can be maintained and bred in captivity, Rhesus monkeys have long been an ideal choice to carry out research on non-human primates.
 As a result, they have become the most studied non-human primate, both in the field and in laboratory settings.
-Some examples of research involving Rhesus monkeys include the experiments on maternal deprivation carried out by comparative psychologist Harry Harlow in the 1950s, development of rabies, smallpox, and polio vaccines, and the creation of drugs to manage HIV/AIDS5.
+Examples of research involving Rhesus monkeys include the development of rabies, smallpox, and polio vaccines, and the creation of drugs to manage HIV/AIDS5.
 As with all other macaques, the Herpesvirus simiae (B virus) is endemic among Rhesus monkeys, but could be deadly if spread to a human.
 Thus, extra care must be taken when interacting with them.